1. HOME

 Policy

-What kind of diseases do you treat?
+What kind of illnesses do you treat?

 Infectious diseases occur anywhere in the human body?